Symphony Nursing Homes Abuse Attorneys

 This recurrent problem was also identified in October 2017 when Symphony of Hanover Park did not ensure that an "advanced Stage III coccyx pressure sore had a wound dressing in place as ordered."
 That same month, the facility "failed to provide eating supervision and monitoring for pocketing food for a resident with difficulty in swallowing."

 The Symphony Post-Acute Network operates fifteen of the more than 720 Illinois nursing facilities statewide that provide care to tens of thousands of residents.
 Like most Illinois nursing centers, Symphony is a for-profit company.
 In recent decades, Symphony has faced intense competition in the nursing industry to keep investors happy, beds full, and profits generated.

 Many senior care homes have chosen to compete by streamlining their operating procedures, that at times, places residents at risk.
 Some of these choices involve:

 - Violating Illinois laws and industry guidelines when providing care

 - Not performing background checks to identify abusive and neglectful caregivers before hiring

 - Not responding to concerns by residents and family members

 Any unethical decision to cut costs can produce a negative outcome that violates the agreement to provide residents the best care.
-In some cases, the resident doesn’t grasp that they are being neglected or abused by the staff or administration that results in a diminished quality of life.
+In some cases, the resident doesn't grasp that they are being neglected or abused by the staff or administration that results in the older adult's diminished quality of life.